Armouring of a frictional interface by mechanical noise: Analytical solution

 We look for the solution of a general linear equation of motion in one well

 where the position $r$ is expressed relative to the local minimum in potential energy.
-The external force $F$ tilts the potential energy landscape and will be used as a perturbation to check the robustness of our argument.
+The external force $F$ tilts the potential energy landscape and is used as a perturbation to check the robustness of our argument.
 An ansatz to this differential equation is

 where $\Delta r = F / \kappa$, and $\tau$ is the time that the particle has spent since the entry in the current well at $r(\tau = 0) \equiv - w / 2$.
 We denote the particle's velocity $v(\tau) \equiv \dot{r}(\tau)$, whereby we take $v(\tau = 0) \equiv v_0$. \detail{